-- other than math or humanities for the school year.
-In all cases, the administration reserves the right to make the final decision for any academic actions. - In accordance with the Texas Education Code, students must be in attendance a minimum of 90% of the school year or they may be required to repeat the grade level the following year at another school.
+- 1. Student has failed a course for the school year.
+In all cases, the administration reserves the right to make the final decision for any academic actions. - 2.
+In accordance with the Texas Education Code, students must be in attendance a minimum of 90% of the school year or they may be required to repeat the grade level the following year at another school.